top of page

 PXL_20240404_160457426_edited.jpg

-Nicole has a particular passion for nature, ecology, and collaborating with communities to create inclusive, outdoor, immersive theatre for young people and their families.
+As a certified Pollinator Steward and GA Master Naturalist, Nicole is passionate about nature and community-engaged art and especially loves creating outdoor, immersive theatre experiences for families.
 She loves gardening for wildlife at her home just outside of Atlanta, GA, where she lives with her husband, two children, and a pair of mischief-making cats.

 Photo Credit: Donna Bise